A Dual-level Model Predictive Control Scheme for Multi-timescale Dynamical Systems--Extended Version: Introduction

-{Note that, a similar problem has been addressed in \cite{zhang2018}, however the control scheme described in this paper shows a significant improvement for the following reasons: i) The algorithm in \cite{zhang2018} is proposed for system described by impulse responses, with a special focus on the viewpoint of application, while this paper presents the novel solutions on the theoretical developments based on a state-space formulation, with verified closed-loop recursive feasibility and stability. ii) Due to the usage of impulse response representation, the concerned system in \cite{zhang2018} is assumed to be strictly stable.
-In this case, for examples that have poles on the unitary disk, a stable feedback control law must be designed primarily (see the Section~\ref{sec:example}).
-Whereas in this paper this restriction is slightly relaxed, i.e., the considered system has no poles larger than 1. iii) The algorithm described in ~\cite{zhang2018} only permits the input associated with the slow dynamics to be manipulated in the slow control channel.
+{A similar problem has been addressed in \cite{zhang2018}, however, the control scheme described in this paper shows a significant improvement for the following reasons: i) The algorithm in \cite{zhang2018} is proposed for systems described by impulse responses, with a special focus on the viewpoint of application, while this paper presents novel solutions on the theoretical developments based on a state-space formulation, with verified closed-loop recursive feasibility and stability. ii) Due to the usage of impulse response representation, the concerned system in \cite{zhang2018} is assumed to be strictly stable. {Whereas in this paper the restriction is relaxed, i.e., the considered model is assumed stabilizable.} iii) In~\cite{zhang2018}, the input associated with the slow dynamics is only manipulated in the slow time scale.
 This could lead to control performance degradation especially for systems that are strongly coupled.
-To solve this problem, herein, the corresponding ``slow" control variable is allowed to be furtherly refined in the fast control channel according to a properly designed performance index.}
+To solve this problem, we allow the ``slow" control variable to be refined in the fast time scale to improve the control performance.}

+A two-layer control structure has been proposed in~\cite{picasso2016hierarchical}, but the control problem considered is different.
+Indeed, it is designated for the coordination of large-scale independent subsystems that must produce a global constant throughput.
+The approach proposed in this paper commits to enforcing separable closed-loop dynamics for strongly coupled systems and robust design under uncertainties is addressed.
+Hence, the control framework, and the techniques adopted in this paper are significantly different from that in~\cite{picasso2016hierarchical}.